 How to prioritize usability in design

-Our user-centric thinking guided us even as we began developing our app, and taught us how true innovation happens when usability informs technology.
+Our user-centric thinking guided as we began developing the mobile app develpoment process, and taught us how true innovation happens when usability informs technology.
 This—along with a deep dive into the principles of mobile app design—helped us take the right steps to design and promote our app in a way that was relevant to our target audience, including:

 - Think like the user, then design the UX.
 Initially, we had an incredible amount of ideas for Primer features.
 It was overwhelming … until we let the users' needs guide us.
 We theorized that people coming to the app would fall into three types: active users who'd want to find specific lessons quickly, curious users who'd want to learn something new but haven't settled on a topic yet, and passive users who'd have no intent at all and just want to browse the app.